drxspace/cronoconky/README.md

 - Ubuntu KDE
 - Linux Mint 15 MATE
 - Linux Mint 16 Cinnamon
-- also works with Arch Linux distros but you need to manually install the files
+- also works with Arch Linux distros but you need to visit my [AUR cronograph-conky] page

 ## INSTALLATION